Okwori/optiliv/README.md

 The system configuration live within `resources/system.edn`

 ### Database Configuration
+- Create a Database `optiliv` in your PostgreSQL instance.
-Enter your Postgres DB details in the map within `:db.sql/connection` key of `:system/env`.
+- Enter your Postgres DB details in the map within `:db.sql/connection` key of `:system/env`.

 ### Email
 The email config lives within the key ` :email/send-fn`, the options: